msaari/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.
 * Warren Tape for 2.5.5 fixes.
 * Mohib Ebrahim for relentless bug hunting.
+* John Calahan for extensive 4.0 beta testing.

 == Changelog ==

+= 4.0 =
+* Legacy code has been removed.
+If you have a version older than 1.16, update first to 1.16.x to guarantee smooth upgrade process.
+* Improved indexing: no more clicking "Continue indexing" again and again!
+* Settings pages have been completely rewritten.
+* There's documentation in the WordPress contextual help: just click Help on the top right corner.
+* Better Polylang support.
+A new option to remove the Polylang language filter.
+* Logs can be automatically trimmed.
+Old log entries are removed to save space.
+* Finally a setting to adjust content weight!
+* Excerpts can use the custom field content.
+* Highlighting in documents is changed: it now requires a `highlight` query parameter.
+This helps getting pass caching and makes the highlighting more reliable.
+To get the query parameter active, use `relevanssi_get_permalink()` to print out the permalinks on the search results templates.
+* Relevanssi added synonyms to highlighting even if synonyms were not used for searching.
+In some cases, synonyms were added twice.
+* The User Searches page got a makeover, too.
+* Relevanssi is automatically disabled in REST API searches.
+* Groups and Simple Membership support has been improved.
+* Sorting search results is now up to 300 times faster than before.
+* Lots of improvements all over the place.
+* New filter: `relevanssi_excerpt_custom_field_content` lets you modify custom field content that is used for excerpts.
+* New filter: `relevanssi_punctuation_filter` allows for easy modification of punctuation handling.
+* New filter: `relevanssi_default_punctuation_replacement` changes the default way to handle the rest of the punctuation.
+* New filter: `relevanssi_search_again` lets you run the search again if no results are found and to modify the parameters between search runs.
+* New filter: `relevanssi_fallback` allows you to do fallback searches.
+* New filter: `relevanssi_page_builder_shortcodes` lets you control which page builder shortcodes Relevanssi removes before building the excerpts.
+* New filter: `relevanssi_optimize_excerpts` makes excerpt-building faster, if you make the filter return `true`.

 = 3.6.2.2 =
 * A bug in post sorting broke string sorting (mostly post title sorting).